CyberGen49/cyber-bootstrap/README.md

 ```html
 <button>This is a button</button>
 ```
 The `small` or `large` classes can be added to buttons to make them small or large, respectively.
+Keep in mind that making buttons smaller could make them less convenient for mobile users to tap.

 #### Text boxes
 A simple text box can be created like so: